webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 The buffer battery is 4 x EVE LiFePO4 280Ah 3.2 V 5250g cells wired 4 in series for a 12.8 V service.
 The primary function is to provide reserve capacity to run engine starter/controls, diaphram bilge pump, VHF radio, and deck-level navigation lights if the house bank fails.

 ## Charging / Power Generation

+Keep SOC above 32% to allow around a day worth of emergency use before reaching recommended minimum voltage.
+Keep SOC 40-70% during normal use.

+### Charging Technical Specifications

 Per series string: